margaretmf/margaretmf.github.io/creativewriting.md

-Something is sweeping through as the seasons change Old leaves die, buds come to bloom, there's another cycle ahead
+Something is sweeping through as the seasons change Old leaves die, buds come to bloom, there's another cycle ahead.

-Bow, bend, adapt, sway, flow, move, grow
+Bowing and bending with the universe I am.
+Flowing through time.
+Growing with the seasons.
+Adapting to the change.
+Swaying with the earth.

 <br>